Affordable Care Act

 If you want to understand short-term health insurance and how it works, a great place to start is with our new eBook, 3 Steps to Understanding Health Insurance.

-As the data shows, short-term health insurance plans are affordable, and may provide quality health coverage for consumers who are waiting for coverage under an employer-based group health insurance plan to begin, or who are waiting for the next Open Enrollment Period (OEP) to buy their own major medical individual or family health insurance plan.
+As the above data shows, short-term health insurance plans are affordable, and may provide quality health coverage for consumers who are waiting for coverage under an employer-based group health insurance plan to begin, or who are waiting for the next Open Enrollment Period (OEP) to buy their own major medical individual or family health insurance plan.

 The definition of pre-existing conditions varies by plan and company.
 In some instances, conditions that you do not know you have at the time of application could be considered a pre-existing condition that limits your coverage.